turbolytics/latte/README.md

 Signals Collector enables aggregating analytic data at the source and only emit the data that is necessary for analytics at the grain necessary.
 Aggregating at the source has a number of benefits including:

 - Reduce cost of analytic data calculation, storage and query.
-- Increase datawarehouse data fidelity.
+- Increase data warehouse data fidelity.
 - Reduce data lake sprawl.
 - Reduce data transfer into and costs of querying datalakes and datawarehouses.
 - Enable product engineers to write self service analytics built on their operational data stores.